 Above: A credenza designed by Luong and his team serves as the shop’s checkout counter; it was built by local woodworker Blair Haffly.

-Above: Luong has "always been a fan of clean-lined, simple design: midcentury modern and Japanese and minimalist design.
-Song Tea & Ceramics is an amalgamation of those influences."
-Shown here, a Fukushu kumquat sits in an untreated wood frame alongside handmade ceramics.
+Above: Luong has “always been a fan of clean-lined, simple design: midcentury modern and Japanese and minimalist design–Song Tea & Ceramics is an amalgamation of these influences.”
+Shown here, a Fukushu kumquat sits on a wood frame alongside handmade ceramics.

-Above: The teapots are made from Zisha (which means purple sand in Chinese), a clay found in the city of Yixing in China's Jiangsu province.
-The process of making these pots is labor intensive: the clay isn't easily molded and the ceramicist must hammer it by hand.
+Above: The teapots are made from Zisha (which means purple sand in Chinese), a clay found in the city of Yixing in China’s Jiangsu province.
+The process of making these pots is labor intensive: the clay isn’t easily molded and the ceramicist has to hammer it by hand.
 And because Zisha wares are unglazed, they retain trace amounts of tea from each use, creating a more complex flavor over time.
-It's important to limit the use of each tea pot to one kind of tea.
+Because of this layering, it’s important to limit the use of each teapot to one kind of tea.

 Above: Loose-leaf tea is stored in porcelain canisters lied up on custom-built shelves.
-Luong often takes buying trips to Taiwan and China to visit tea farms, and all of the shop's tea is sourced in limited batches from small operations.
-An online shop is in the works; click here to view Song's tea menu.
+Luong often takes buying trips to Taiwan and China to visit tea farms, and all of the shop’s teas are sourced in limited batches from small operations.
+An online store is in the works; click here to view Song’s tea menu.

 Above: Although Song Tea is not a tea room or restaurant, you can expect complimentary tastings with delicious pairings.